thewildofficial/My-Website/content/portfolio.md

 <div class="gradient-border animate-fade-in delay-400">
   <div class="intro-box">
     <p>I've been immersed in the world of code since I was 12 years old.
-What began as curiosity evolved into a passion that drives me to explore the endless possibilities of the digital frontier.
-My journey combines technical expertise with a deep appreciation for how technology can solve real-world problems.</p>
+After starting my journey at Carleton University in Ottawa 🇨🇦, I made the strategic decision to return to my roots in Bangalore 🇮🇳.
+I am now pursuing a highly specialized and intensive tech education, combining the best of industry-focused learning and rigorous academic programs to solve real-world problems.</p>
   </div>
 </div>